JingchaoZhang/JingchaoZhang.github.io/_posts/2023-09-11-NCCL test on AKS NVmV4 VM.md

               sizeLimit: 8Gi
 ---
 ```
-Note: there are two occurances of `jzacr2.azurecr.io/pytorch_nccl_tests_2303:latest` in the above script which is the container your created and pushed to your ACR.
-You need to change it to your ACR in the same format.
+Note: there are two occurances of `jzacr2.azurecr.io/pytorch_nccl_tests_2303:latest` in the above script, which is the NCCL container you pushed to your ACR.
+Edit it before proceeding.

 ## Submit the NCCL job
 ```bash